TwiN/whois/README.md

 # whois
 ![test](https://github.com/TwiN/whois/actions/workflows/test.yml/badge.svg)

+> **WARNING**: WHOIS has been deprecated in favor of RDAP.
+Some TLDs may have already removed their WHOIS server.

 Lightweight library for retrieving WHOIS information on a domain.

 It automatically retrieves the appropriate WHOIS server based on the domain's TLD by first querying IANA.